AsyncTheAbyss/simple-settle-plugin/README.md

-# Simple Settle Plugin
+# Simple Settle
 A tshock plugin that will settle liquids after a specified amount of time in the config.
 This plugin will also settle the liquids if there is a high amount of them.

-# Configuration creation and where to find
+### Where to find configuration
-After running the plugin for the first time a config file will be created under the server directory, in tshock and callled SimpleSettle.json.
+run the plugin for the first time to create the config file.
+under the server directory, in /tshock/SimpleSettle.json.

-# Configuration info
+### Configuration info
-Message means if it will show the message to all players or not.
+**Message**, shows the message to chat or not.

-MessageOnlyInConsole if this is turned on it will override the Message option in the config and will only show the message in the console.
+**MessageOnlyInConsole**, overrides the message option and will only show the message in the console.

-MaxSettle will toggle the settling if the liquids are high or not.
+**MaxSettle**, toggles the settling of the liquids if there is a high amount of them. (separate from the main settle timer)

-MaxSetttleAmount is the cap at which the high liquid settling will occur at.
+**MaxSetttleAmount**, the cap at which the high liquid settling will occur at.

-SettleTime is how often the settle timer will go off in seconds. (not including the high liquid settle)
+**SettleTime**, how often the settle timer will go off in seconds. (not including the high liquid settle)